Program Overview

 UIW offers many ways to help you pay for your education.
 The Office of Financial Assistance provides guidance on financial aid options, and there are additional scholarship opportunities available to students.
 You can also apply for student employment positions on campus.
 All students, including those on F1 or J1 visas, may work up to 20 hours per week.

-The UIW Didactic Program in Dietetics (DPD) prepares students to meet the academic requirements needed to pursue supervised practice on the path to becoming a Registered Dietitian Nutritionist.
+As part of the BS Nutrition in Dietetics and Culinary Nutrition Concentration, the UIW Didactic Program in Dietetics (DPD) prepares students to meet the academic requirements needed to pursue supervised practice on the path to becoming a Registered Dietitian Nutritionist.
 Students who complete all required DPD coursework and program requirements are issued a DPD Verification Statement, which confirms their eligibility to apply to supervised practice programs.
 Individuals who already hold a bachelor’s degree may also complete the DPD as a post-graduate by finishing all required UIW DPD courses.

 There is no formal application process to enter the UIW Didactic Program in Dietetics (DPD).
 Students simply progress into the DPD once they have met the prerequisite requirements.
 To begin the DPD, students must: